jarng/isplash/README.md

 You can run the app locally by following these steps:

 1. Clone the repo
-2. Install dependencies: `npm install`
+2. Install dependencies: `bun install`
 3. Add your UnSplash API key to `.env.local` file, refer to `.env.example` for the format
-4. Run `npm run dev` to start the server for development
+4. Run `bun dev` to start the server for development
-5. Run `npm run build` then `npm start` to start the server for production

 ## License

 The source code of the project is licensed under the MIT License, refer to the [LICENSE](/LICENSE) for more details.
-All credits belong to the [DevSamurai team](https://devsamurai.vn/).